ysc12451/starter-hugo-academic/content/courses/_index.md

 ## g-computation

 g-computation is good at  estimating the effects of general dynamic treatment strategies conditioned on patient histories (Daniel et al., 2013).
-The g-computation algorithm may take arbitrary regression models as input embedding model.
-While most applications (e.g. Taubman et al. (2009); Young et al. (2011)) have thus far employed classical generalized linear models
+A property favored by people is that the g-computation algorithm may take arbitrary regression models as input embedding model.
+However, introducing simple regression models in g-computation algorithm will cause limited capacity to capture complicated temporal and nonlinear causal structures.

 $A_t$: treatment